Alex Moon Obituary - PA | The Beaver County Times

 Beaver

-He was born in Beaver on October 29, 1995, the son of Patricia Moon Landis and the late Larry Moon.
-He was a graduate of Freedom Area High School where he participated with the football and track teams.
-He worked at Franciscan Manor in Patterson Township.
+The son of Patricia Moon Landis and the late Larry Moon, Alex was a graduate of Freedom High School.
+He participated on the football team and track and field.
+He worked at Franciscan Manor, Patterson Twp.

-He is survived by his wife, Sena Carroll Moon; his mother and stepfather, Patricia and Gary Landis; his in-laws, Becky and James Carroll, Ivory, David, Serena, Azara, Destiny, Crystal, and Ainsley Carroll; and five siblings, Rashawn Carroll, Larry, Kyeem, Shya Moon, and Jason Keys.
-He also leaves behind his grandmother, Addiebell Moon; uncles, Terry, Elzie, Troy, and Timmy Moon; aunts, Lisa and Pamela Pope, April, Tina, and Janet Gaus, and Mary Garcia; and a host of cousins, nieces, and nephews.
-He will be sadly missed and greatly loved.
+Alex is survived by his wife, Sena Carroll Moon; his mother and stepfather, Patricia and Gary Landis; his siblings, Shya Moon, Rashawn Carroll, Larry and Kyeem Moon, and Jason Keys; his grandmother, Addie B. Moon; aunts and uncles, Terry (Diane) Moon, Elzie (Shawny) Moon Jr., Robert (Brenda) Alston, James Alston, Pamela and Lisa Pope, Troy and Timothy Moon, Wilma Alston, April, Tina and Janet Gaus, and Mary Gercia; nephew, Preston Dean Huvman; devoted cousins, Shenika and Sharone Moon; in-laws, James and Becky Carroll, David Serena, Azara, Destiny, Crystal and Ainsley Carroll and a host of nieces, nephews, cousins and friends.

 Beaver

-He was born in Beaver on October 29, 1995, the son of Patricia Moon Landis and the late Larry Moon.
-He was a graduate of Freedom Area High School where he participated with the football and track teams.
-He worked at Franciscan Manor in Patterson Township.
+The son of Patricia Moon Landis and the late Larry Moon, Alex was a graduate of Freedom High School.
+He participated on the football team and track and field.
+He worked at Franciscan Manor, Patterson Twp.

-He is survived by his wife, Sena Carroll Moon; his mother and stepfather, Patricia and Gary Landis; his in-laws, Becky and James Carroll, Ivory, David, Serena, Azara, Destiny, Crystal, and Ainsley Carroll; and five siblings, Rashawn Carroll, Larry, Kyeem, Shya Moon, and Jason Keys.
-He also leaves behind his grandmother, Addiebell Moon; uncles, Terry, Elzie, Troy, and Timmy Moon; aunts, Lisa and Pamela Pope, April, Tina, and Janet Gaus, and Mary Garcia; and a host of cousins, nieces, and nephews.
-He will be sadly missed and greatly loved.
+Alex is survived by his wife, Sena Carroll Moon; his mother and stepfather, Patricia and Gary Landis; his siblings, Shya Moon, Rashawn Carroll, Larry and Kyeem Moon, and Jason Keys; his grandmother, Addie B. Moon; aunts and uncles, Terry (Diane) Moon, Elzie (Shawny) Moon Jr., Robert (Brenda) Alston, James Alston, Pamela and Lisa Pope, Troy and Timothy Moon, Wilma Alston, April, Tina and Janet Gaus, and Mary Gercia; nephew, Preston Dean Huvman; devoted cousins, Shenika and Sharone Moon; in-laws, James and Becky Carroll, David Serena, Azara, Destiny, Crystal and Ainsley Carroll and a host of nieces, nephews, cousins and friends.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.